Next challenge for Karnataka Congress would be the by-polls

 Seventeen rebel MLAs of the Congress-JD(S) were disqualified on Sunday by the then assembly speaker Ramesh Kumar under the anti-defection law based on the complaint by their respective parties citing anti-party activities.

-Fourteen MLAs from the Congress and three from JD(S) had abstained from the trust vote on July 23, when the HD Kumaraswamy government collapsed.
+Fourteen MLAs from the Congress and three from JD(S) had abstained from the trust vote on July 23, when the H D Kumaraswamy government collapsed.

 Responding to a question on continuity of alliance with JD(S), the Congress leader said, he didn't see the party fighting election in alliance but can try for having an understanding.